yescamillaj/Final-Project-Group-13/README.md

 #Description of the code

--- #Branch 1: Main
+##Branch 1: Main
---This branch is the full code, it has the code to read the Arduino data, the code to craete the GUI dashboard, and the code to create the ThingSpeak graphs.
+This branch is the full code, it has the code to read the Arduino data, the code to craete the GUI dashboard, and the code to create the ThingSpeak graphs.

+##Branch 2: